marcoh3mmm/GaN/README.md

   ![Inactivity](./images_local/support_images/Inactivity.png)

 9.  **Warning:**
-    Close the .xlsx file, and all the .docx files before submit the form.
+    Close the .xlsx file, and all the .docx files before submitting the form.